SQL UNION vs UNION ALL: Differences You Need to Know

 UNION vs UNION ALL in SQL - Differences and Similarities

-Differences and Similarities between UNION vs UNION ALL in SQL
+Differences and Similarities Between UNION vs UNION ALL in SQL

 Differences

+Handling duplicates: The main difference between UNION vs UNION ALL is their approach to duplicate rows.
 After UNION combines datasets, it also checks for duplicate records and removes them.
 UNION ALL only combines them and stops there.

-Because UNION takes the extra step of removing duplicate values, generally, it is considered slower than UNION ALL, but that’s not always the case.
+Performance: Because UNION takes the extra step of removing duplicate values, generally, it is considered slower than UNION ALL, but that’s not always the case.
 We’ll compare their performance in a later section.

 Similarities

-UNION and UNION ALL operations also follow the same rules - for datasets to be combined, they must have the same type, number, and order of columns.
+Column requirements: UNION and UNION ALL operations also follow the same rules - for datasets to be combined, they must have the same type, number, and order of columns.

 SQL UNION vs UNION ALL: Syntax